-Our audit approach/procedures included the following:

-- Testing the design and operating effectiveness of the Bank's key controls over the estimation, monitoring and disclosure of provisions and contingent liabilities - Obtaining an understanding of internal controls in relation to creation of provisions and Contingent liabilities in respect of the major litigations before various judicial forums including Indirect Taxes, various claims filed by other parties not acknowledged as debts relevant to audit in order to design our audit procedures that are appropriate in the circumstances; - Understanding the current status of the litigations/ tax assessments in respect of each matter for different years; - Examining recent orders/ communications received from various tax authorities/ judicial forums, judicial pronouncements and follow up action thereon; - Evaluating the merit of the issues and subject matter under consideration with reference to the grounds presented therein and available independent legal/ tax advice including opinion of our internal legal/tax experts; - Review and analysis of evaluation of the contentions of the Bank through discussions, collections of details of the subject matter under consideration, the likely outcome and consequent potential outflows on those issues; and - Verification of disclosures related to significant litigations and indirect taxation matters.
+Key Audit Matters How our audit addressed the Key Audit Matters v) Litigation, Claims and Contingent Liabilities v) Our audit approach/procedures included the following: Testing the design and operating effectivener of the Bank's key controls over the estimatic monitoring and disclosure of provisions a contingent liabilities Obtaining an understanding of interr controls in relation to creation of provision and Contingent liabilities in respect of t major litigations before various judicial foruincluding Indirect Taxes, various claims filed other parties not acknowledged as debts relevate to audit in order to design our audit procedure that are appropriate in the circumstances; Understanding the current status of t litigations/ tax assessments in respect of earmatter for different years; Examining recent orders/ communication these m interpre on analy issue an these matters which requires application of judgement in interpretation of law.
+Accordingly, our audit was focused on analyzing the facts of subject matter of each dispute, issue and matter under consideration and judgements/ interpretation of law involved. received from various tax authorities/ judic forums, judicial pronouncements and follow action thereon; Evaluating the merit of the issues and subje matter under consideration with reference the grounds presented therein and availab independent legal/ tax advice including opini of our internal legal/tax experts; Review and analysis of evaluation of t contentions of the Bank through discussion collections of details of the subject matter under consideration, the likely outcome and conseque potential outflows on those issues; and Verification of disclosures related to significations and indirect taxation matters.